kallaway/100-days-of-code/log.md

 **Link to work:** [My blog post for day -3 of #100DaysofCode] (http://StephanieTech.net)

+This is a Markdown test:
+* should be a bullet point
+* should be another bullet point

 ### FOLLOWING IS THE TEMPLATE, DO NOT EDIT OR DELETE THIS PLEASE
 ### Day 0: February 30, 2016 (Example 1)